smhigley/11ty-site/writing/focus-navigation-start-point.md

 ## Where did Sequential Focus Whatever come from?

 The idea of a sequential focus navigation starting point began with the need to make same-page anchors work with keyboard navigation.
 Although same-page linking has been available for as long as `<a>` elements, keyboard support has often [lagged behind visual mouse support](https://sarahmhigley.com/writing/tooltips-in-wcag-21/), even at a platform level.
-So although sighted users would immediately have access to the linked section via scroll and mouse users could then interact with it, keyboard users would have a different experience.
+So although sighted users would immediately have access to the linked section via scroll and could then interact with it using a mouse, keyboard users would have a different experience.
 As soon as an internal link was activated, focus would jump to the top of the document, and the next tab press would bring you back to the first focusable element in the page.

 To fix this, browsers ([possibly starting with IE5](https://www.dhs.state.il.us/IITAA/IITAAWebImplementationGuidelines.html#web9.4)) began to send focus to the link target when following a same-page link.
 This only works if the target is focusable, though.
 Thus began the long period of recommending `tabindex="-1"` be added to to every heading, named anchor, or other static element targeted by an internal link.